livMatS/dserver-minimal/docs/story_dserver.rst

     :alt: abstract base classes

-Figure 1: UML diagram of abstract base classes in the *dtool-lookup-server* Python package and a few examples of plugin implementations in other packages.
+Figure 1: UML diagram of abstract base classes in the *dservercore* Python package and a few examples of plugin implementations in other packages.
 Adhering to UML notation conventions, tabbed frames define modules.
 Classes are blocks of three stacked
 segments: class name, attributes, and methods.
 Virtual methods are